grafana/metrictank/docs/tools.md

 output: or custom templates like '{{.Id}} {{.OrgId}} {{.Name}} {{.Metric}} {{.Interval}} {{.Unit}} {{.Mtype}} {{.Tags}} {{.LastUpdate}} {{.Partition}}'

+You may also use processing functions in templates:
+pattern: transforms a graphite.style.metric.name into a pattern with wildcards inserted
 EXAMPLES:
-mt-index-cat -from 60min cass -hosts cassandra:9042 list
+mt-index-cat -from 60min cass -hosts cassandra:9042 list mt-index-cat -from 60min cass -hosts cassandra:9042 'sumSeries({{.Name | pattern}})'
+mt-index-cat -from 60min cass -hosts cassandra:9042 'GET http://localhost:6060/render?target=sumSeries({{.Name | pattern}})&from=-6h\nX-Org-Id: 1\n\n'
 ```